All Episodes

 You want to end illegal immigration, right?

-Francisco, that's a that's an insane statement.
+Francisco, Francisco, that's an insane statement.

 You're right.

-So they don't want to end illegal immigration.
+Okay, so they don't want to end illegal immigration.

 If they really wanted to end illegal immigration, they wouldn't come here illegally.

-All right, let me g let me move on here.
+All right, let me move on here.

 Will never be built.

-You don't think it'll ever be built.
+You don't think it'll ever be built?

 Okay.